tomaswolf/gerrit-gitblit-plugin/README.md

 It integrates [GitBlit](https://github.com/gitblit/gitblit) as a repository browser into [Gerrit](https://code.google.com/p/gerrit/) as a Gerrit plugin.

-Pre-built jars (Java 7, as of v2.15.171.0 Java 8) are available as **[releases](https://github.com/tomaswolf/gerrit-gitblit-plugin/releases)**.
+Pre-built jars (Java 8, before v2.14.171.0 Java 7) are available as **[releases](https://github.com/tomaswolf/gerrit-gitblit-plugin/releases)**.
 Pick one with a version number matching your Gerrit version.
 Version numbering for this plugin is the Gerrit API version it was built for, followed by the collapsed GitBlit version, followed by the plugin version.So "v2.9.1.162.2" is version 2 of this plugin, integrating GitBlit 1.6.2 into Gerrit 2.9.1.